 Non-judgmental awareness and working with negative thoughts

-The necessity to approach mindful awareness in a non-judgemental fashion – explore how many of our attitudes and moods are set by our innate ability to punish ourselves for negative experiences
+- Explore the link between our moods and attitudes and our innate ability to punish ourselves for negative experiences

-- Alternative strategies to dealing with our negative thoughts
+- Alternative strategies for dealing with our negative thoughts

 - Benefits of meditation – raising our internal and external awareness

 - Why is there a resistance to meditation?

 - How to find an approach that works for you

 - Meditation exercises that can be practised anywhere and anytime